MilkGames/Taz_Wanted_Speedrunning_Patcher/README.md

 - **GitHub** - Link to [Taz: Wanted Speedrunning Patcher](https://github.com/MilkGames/Taz_Wanted_Speedrunning_Patcher) repository

 ## 💡 Known Issues
 - On some systems, after patching the game, Windows Defender removes Taz.exe and marks it as a trojan.
-Please install another antivirus or add Taz.exe to the list of allowed files.
-The information about trojan is false, this problem is on the way to be solved.
+(Solved, but on really rare occasions it may show up.)

 ## ➕ Additional information
 - Original source code, images and README.md: **[Taz: Wanted Trainer and Patcher](https://github.com/MuxaJlbl4/Taz_Wanted_trainer_and_patcher)** project created by **[MuxaJlbl4 (MuLLlaH9!)](https://github.com/MuxaJlbl4)**